 7 Things You Need To Know Before Getting One

-The TransferWise card can be used throughout the MasterCard network and enables multiple currency access either online or while travelling.
+The Wise card, formerly TransferWise card (from March 2021) can be used throughout the MasterCard network and enables multiple currency access either online or while travelling.

 The real gold:

-The Borderless account is like instantly having several bank accounts in different currencies with a card that can access them all seamlessly.
+The Multi-currency account is like instantly having several bank accounts in different currencies with a card that can access them all seamlessly.

 The truth is, it may not be for everyone, but in a few minutes you will know if it is right for you!